Quantum network-entanglement measures: Measures of network-entanglement

-We consider now simple protocols that upper bound the communication cost and round complexity in any given connected network by graph-theoretic parameters.
-Since we do not impose constraints on the local capacity of each node and link capacity in the network, we can prepare any state $\rho$ locally on all nodes $v$ adjacent to a chosen edge $e$ and distribute the state via each link.
-Then, the particle for node $u$ is teleported sequentially along the shortest path from a node $v\in e$ to $u$.
-In this way, each node receives not only its own particle, but also the particles going through {it}, which are distributed by {it} at the next step/round.
-This protocol is exact and consists of $\max_u\min_{v\in e} \operatorname{dis}(u,v)$ steps, where $\operatorname{dis}(u,v)$ is the minimal number of edges in the path connecting $u$ and $v$.
-By optimizing the choice of $v$, we have that

-where $V$ ($E$) is the set of nodes (edges) in $G$.
-Given its similarity to the radius, we term $r_c(G)$ the \textit{edge radius} of the network $G$.
-Analogously, we obtain as well that $\ecom(\rho|G) \le r_r(\rho|G) \le d_c(G)$, where $d_c(G)$, which we refer to as the \textit{connected domination number}, stands for the minimal size of a connected subnetwork such that any node is either in it or connected to a node in it .
-For instance, if $G$ is the graph in Fig.~\ref{tree}, then $r_c(G) = 2$ and $d_c(G)=6$.
-In the Supplemental Material (SM)~\cite{sm}, we relate $r_c$ and $d_c$ to the notion of domination in graph theory~\cite{haynesDominationGraphsCore2023}.

-Given their averaged nature, it turns out that the measures $\ecost$ and $\ecom$ that we have introduced are intimately connected to a well-known quantifier in quantum resource theories.
+It turns out that the measures $\ecost$ and $\ecom$ are intimately connected to a well-known quantifier in quantum resource theories.
 We define the \textit{network-entanglement weight} as

 which is an instance of the so-called best free approximation~\cite{regula2017convex} or weight of resource~\cite{ducuara2020weight}.
-All these measures are well-defined from the resource-theoretic point of view: \begin{theorem} The network-entanglement measures $\ecost$, $\ecom$ and $\efr$ are convex, LOSR monotonic and subadditive. \end{theorem} The proofs of this observation and all the following are provided in the SM~\cite{sm}.
-Interestingly, the network-entanglement weight and the network parameters introduced above bound the values of the network communication cost and round complexity. \begin{theorem} For any network $G$ and quantum state $\rho$, it holds that $\efr(\rho|G) \le \ecost(\rho|G) \le r_c(G)\efr(\rho|G)$ and $\efr(\rho|G) \le \ecom(\rho|G) \le d_c(G)\efr(\rho|G)$. \end{theorem}
+All these measures are well-defined from the resource-theoretic point of view: \begin{theorem} The network-entanglement measures $\ecost$, $\ecom$ and $\efr$ are convex, LOSR monotonic and subadditive. \end{theorem} The proof of this observation is provided in the App.
+II.
+These desirable properties of $\ecost$ and $\ecom$ do not imply, however, that these measures provide a fine grained quantification of network-entanglement.
+Do these measures depend effectively on the underlying network $G$?
+If so, how do they depend on the size and other properties of $G$?
+In fact, in the App.
+I, we show that $\efr$ can also be interpreted as the minimal complexity of preparing a state in a network by LOCC if we allow more than one parties to act non-trivially in a round.
+Yet, for all pure states $\rho$ it holds that $\efr(\rho|G)=1$ for every connected hypergraph $G$.
+Thus, in the following we consider a simple specific protocol to prepare any state in an arbitrary network{, including any mixed states}.
+This automatically yields an upper bound for the communication cost and round complexity of network-entangled states in any given connected network by graph-theoretic parameters.
+We will later show that in many general instances these bounds are in fact optimal.